 This module is designed to provide the student with an overall understanding of the skills involved in working in spa services and in working with specific strategies to enhance good health and wellness.
-This module presents the students with information about HIV and AIDS in accordance with the content guidelines prepared by the U.S. Center for Disease Control (CDC) and the Federal Occupation Safety and Health Administration (OSHA).
-HIV/AIDS and other common blood-borne pathogens and communicable diseases are studied with emphasis on the modes of transmission prevention, universal precautions and engineering/work practice controls.
-In addition, the student will become familiar with the use of various means of hydrotherapy.
-Also covered are the circulatory and respiratory systems.
 Prerequisite: MTD100.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0